-The Leadership Squad's remuneration consists of a fixed remuneration component and at-risk short-term and long-term incentives.
-Spark's STI rewards senior leaders for the achievement of annual performance objectives, with payments awarded from a fixed cash pool that is set based on overall Spark performance against financial and/or non-financial annual performance objectives.
+A copy of Spark's Director Remuneration Policy can be found at: www.spark.co.nz/ online/about/our-company/governance annual performance objectives, with payments awarded from a fixed cash pool that is set based on overall Spark performance against financial and/or non-financial annual performance objectives.
 Spark believes that senior leaders should have part of their remuneration linked to the long-term performance of Spark.
-For the Leadership Squad and a select group of senior leaders, a long-term incentive, which vests after three years contingent on continued employment and Spark achieving a performance hurdle, forms part of their remuneration packages.
+For the Leadership Squad and a select group of senior leaders, a long-term incentive, which vests after three years contingent on continued employment and Spark achieving specified performance hurdles forms part of their remuneration packages.